darktorres/Piwigo/docs/CONTRIBUTING.md

 ##### #1

-If you had to update your fork because there is activity on the upstream, you can go to this link:
+If you have to update your fork because there is activity on the upstream, you can go to this link:
 [syncing a fork](https://help.github.com/articles/syncing-a-fork/)

 ##### #2

 When you finished your work and going to commit the final change.
 You can specify *Fixes* and the GitHub id of the original issue to help the Piwigo team.
-This will close automatically the pull request when this will be merged on the upstream.
+This will automatically close the pull request when this is merged on the upstream.

 Example of a last commit: `Fixes #965 Add a new column`